• Skip to primary navigation

 • Banff Visitor Information Kiosk at the Banff Railway Station

 • Fairmont Banff Springs (Luxury) – We cannot mention hotels in Banff National Park without presenting the iconic Fairmont Banff Springs.
-This is a once-in-a-lifetime type stay that is totally worth the experience.
-(We’ve stayed once, so can say that!)
+This is a once-in-a-lifetime type of stay that is totally worth the experience.
+(We’ve stayed once, so we can say that!)
 This beautiful and historic hotel is full of shops, a world-class spa, and amazing restaurants that offer breathtaking views of notable peaks.

 Fairmont Banff Springs Hotel